 - 12. OFFICE HELD: If you are an officeholder, please enter the office you currently hold.
 Include the district, precinct, or other designation for the office, if applicable. - 13.
 OFFICE SOUGHT: If you are a candidate in an upcoming election, please enter the office you seek.
 If you were a candidate in a recently held election, but were unsuccessful or are not currently an officeholder, please enter the office you sought during the election that most immediately precedes the deadline for this report.
-Include the district, precinct, or other designation for the office, if applicable.
+Include the district, precinct, or other designation for the office, if applicable. - 14.

-- 14. C/OH (CANDIDATE/OFFICEHOLDER) NAME: Enter your full name. - 15.
-FILER ID: See instructions for section 1. - 16.
 NOTICE FROM POLITICAL COMMITTEE(S): Complete this section if you received notice from a political committee that it accepted political contributions or made political expenditures on your behalf.
 You are required to disclose the receipt of such a notice in the report covering the period in which you receive the notice.
 If you have not received such notice, you may skip this section.